grame-cncm/faustplayground/README.md

 # FAUST Playground

-Faust playground is a Web plateform designed to enable children to learn basic audio programming in a simple and graphic way.
-In particular it allows them to develop musical instruments for Android smartphones.
+Faust playground is a Web platform designed to enable children to learn basic audio programming in a simple and graphic way.
+In particular, it allows them to develop musical instruments for Android smartphones.

 ## To test it...